Logiqx/gps-details/docs/devices/coros/activities/README.md

 This page documents some simple investigations to determine the nature of smoothing for a selection of COROS activity types.

-The primary objective was to identify the most suitable activities for windsurfers, when using cheaper watches such the PACE 3.
+The primary objective was to identify the most suitable activities for windsurfers, when using cheaper watches such as the PACE 3.

-The majority of testing was done whilst walking or driving, since this provides useful insights into the smoothing.
+The majority of testing was done whilst walking or driving, since these approaches provide some useful insights into the filtering / smoothing.